cedadev/esacci-esgf/docs/quickstart.md

 # Create environment for ESGF software (publisher and esgf-prepare)
 conda create -n esgf-pub
 conda activate esgf-pub
-# Install publisher and esgf-prepare... (outside the scope of this documentation)
+# Install publisher and esgprep... (outside the scope of this documentation)
 ...
 conda deactivate